 Your doctor can help you find that initial balance and readjust your routine as your honeymoon period changes or comes to an end.

 Your blood sugar is often easier to control during the honeymoon period.
 Because of this, some people try to extend the honeymoon phase.

 It’s possible a gluten-free diet could help extend the honeymoon phase. in Denmark conducted a case study of a child with type 1 diabetes who didn’t have celiac disease.

 After five weeks of taking insulin and eating an unrestricted diet, the child entered a honeymoon phase and no longer required insulin.
 Three weeks later, he switched to a gluten-free diet.

 The study ended 20 months after the child was diagnosed.
 At this time, he was still eating a gluten-free diet and still didn’t need daily insulin.
 The researchers suggested that the gluten-free diet, which they called “safe and without side effects,” helped prolong the honeymoon period.

-Other research suggests that taking vitamin D supplements could help the honeymoon period last longer.
+Other that taking vitamin D supplements could help the honeymoon period last longer.

 Brazilian researchers conducted an 18-month study of 38 people with type 1 diabetes.
 Half of the participants received a daily supplement of vitamin D-3, and the rest were given a placebo.